christianh814/pulumi-k8s-operator-example/README.md

 kind create cluster --image=kindest/node:v1.23.3
 ```

+Note that there is a [config in the `Pulumi.dev.yaml` file](./Pulumi.dev.yaml#L2) that is needed for OpenGitOps compliance.

 # Install Operator

 You need to install the Pulumi Operator.
 You can do it with Pulumi or via YAML from [their repo](https://github.com/pulumi/pulumi-kubernetes-operator)